websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/using-a-style-book-to-standardize-site-experience.md

 ## Choosing a Style Book for a Page

+If you do not choose a specific Style Book for a page, then the Style Book used for the page is the Style Book for the Master Page (or the default Style Book for the Site if neither are set).

-Follow these steps to change the Style Book in use for any page:
+Follow these steps to set the specific Style Book in use for any page:

 1. Click the Edit icon (![Edit icon](../../images/icon-edit.png)) near the top of the page.